Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

   }
 ```

-On the call site, we could use it like:
+On the call site, we could use it as follows:

 ```kotlin
 fetchById<User>(11829) // compiles since we got evidence of a `Repository<User>` in scope. fetchById<Coin>(12398) // does not compile: No `Repository<Coin>` evidence defined in scope!
 ```

-Functions with extension parameters can be passed all values, or extension ones can be omitted and let the compiler resolve the suitable extensions for them.
-That makes the approach really similar to how default arguments work in Kotlin.
+All values can be passed to functions with extension parameters, or we can omit extension parameters and let the compiler resolve the suitable extensions for them.
+This makes the approach really similar to the way default arguments work in Kotlin.

 ```kotlin
 fetchById<User>(11829) // compiles since we got evidence of a `Repository<User>` in scope. fetchById<User>(11829, UserRepository()) // you can provide it manually.
 ```

 When `with` is used in class constructors, it is important to **add val to extension class fields** to make sure they are accessible in the scope of the class.
 Here, the `with` keyword adds the value to the scope of every method in the class.
-To showcase that, let's say we have a `Validator<A>`, like:
+To showcase this, let's say we have a `Validator<A>`, like:

 ```kotlin
 interface Validator<A> {